gmc-code/PC-app-development/docs/Anvil/feedback_form.rst

 ====================================================

 | This builds a feedback form that uses full stack: client side and server side code in python.
-| The refernces add email capability but email ihas quotas, so we will not create autoamted emails.
+| The references add an email capability but email has account quotas, so it will not be included below.

 .. image:: images/Feedback_Form.png
     :scale: 70%